im-chabani/SysInfo-Collector/README.md

 2. **Output Data:** The collected information is structured and saved to a text file named "ComputerInfo_<CurrentUser>.txt."
 This text file can be found in the same directory where the script is run.

-### Executable File
+### How to execute
+**- Using PowerShell:** You have two options to run the script in PowerShell:
+      First, you can right-click on "SysInfo-Collector.ps1" and select "Run with PowerShell."
+      Second, open PowerShell, navigate to the file's location, and type "./SysInfo-Collector.ps1" and press Enter.

-If you prefer a user-friendly experience, I've also provided an executable (.exe) version of the script.
-You can simply run it without needing to interact directly with PowerShell.
-The choice is yours and you do **not** need Administrator privilege in either way.
+**- User-Friendly Option:** If you prefer an easier way, I've also created an executable (.exe) version of the script.
+You can run it just like any other program, without needing to use PowerShell directly.

+You don't need Administrator privileges for either method.
+The choice is yours!

 Feel free to tailor and use "SysInfo-Collector" to suit your own personal or small-scale organizational needs.
 It's all about making the task of computer management more convenient and efficient.
 Enjoy!